graphicxtras.com for plugins and presets

 The stroke can be added to the symbol and that can also use the same Illustrator swatch or a different swatch.
 Some combinations will work well and some will be gloriously garrish but it is up to you.
 The stroke also allows for the swatch to be manipulated a little further with stroke options such as caps and width profiles that can be added and you can access those by clicking the underline stroke entry

-You don't have to keep the scaling etc for the swatch as defined,
+You don't have to keep the default scaling and rotation etc for the pattern swatch as defined,

 All kinds of excellent fills and strokes can be added to the symbol just by using that feature to vary the result of the selected swatch